Functions for Working with Strings

 right

-Returns a substring of string s
+Returns a substring of string s with a specified offset starting from the right.

 Syntax